mugdhak30/mugdhak30.github.io/docs/_pages/interesting_facts_czech_republic.md

 ---

 Here are some interesting and fun facts I learnt on our trip to Prague:

-* Prague Castle is the largest ancient castle in the world, with an area of over 750,000 square feet.
 * Czech Republic has the largest number of castles in the world (2000).
 It is also called the "Castle Capital" of the world!
 * The Czechs drink more beer than anyone else in the world, on an average, 160 litres per person per year!
 * It is one of the least religious countries in the world, with almost 80 percent being athiests.